reale/secoli-libvrb/README.md

-# libvrb-0.5.1 by Philip D. Howard
+# secoli-libvrb

-This library is needed to build and use [secoli-SCEd](https://github.com/reale/secoli-SCEd).
+This repository contains the library `libvrb-0.5.1` by Philip D. Howard, which is needed to build and use [secoli-SCEd](https://github.com/reale/secoli-SCEd).

 ## Description